NextEra Energy Reports Q3 2023 Earnings of $1.22 Billion and Adds Record 3.25 GW in Renewables Capacity

 One of the flagship projects in NextEra's backlog is the 400 MW Sebree solar PV farm in Kentucky.
 In August, the company secured a 250 MW power purchase agreement (PPA) with U.S. steel manufacturer Nucor.

-In contrast, Florida Power & Light (FPL), the utility business under NextEra, reported a net income of $1.18 billion for Q3 2023, reflecting a year-on-year increase of just over $100 million from $1.07 billion.
+In contrast, Florida Power & Light (FPL), the electricity utility business under NextEra, reported a net income of $1.18 billion for Q3 2023, reflecting a year-on-year increase of just over $100 million from $1.07 billion.
 FPL's capital expenditures in Q3 reached approximately $2.6 billion, with expectations of full-year expenditure falling within the range of $9 to $9.5 billion.

 NextEra Energy's CEO, John Ketchum, expressed satisfaction with the company's performance, emphasizing, “NextEra Energy continued its strong execution during the third quarter and has delivered adjusted earnings per share growth of approximately 10.8% through three quarters.”